 I think I’ll sit down and write up a few of these hunt and makes to keep on hand…

-7 More Fun Scavenger Hunts for Kids
+7 More Fun Scavenger Hunt Ideas for Kids

-- A rainbow scavenger hunt
+- Or a rainbow scavenger hunt

-- The great ice sculpture scavenger hunt
+- An ice sculpture scavenger hunt is great in winter!

 - Go on a nature scavenger hunt for shapes, colors, and textures (on How to Nest for Less)